fictionco/fiction/@docs/essentials/configuration/index.md

 ### Main File Loading

+Main files are where you run your business code or hook into the rest of Factor.

-Main file loading is discusses at length in the document on [main files](./main-files)
+Main file loading is discussed in the doc on [main files](./main-files).

 ```json
 // package.json